-The New Mexico Department of Game and Fish (Department) conducted regular annual operations pertaining to the State Tribal Collaboration Act (§ 11-18-3 NMSA 1978) during the New Mexico State Government's fiscal year 2020.
+The New Mexico Department of Game and Fish (Department) conducted regular annual operations pertaining to the State Tribal Collaboration Act (§ 11-18-3 NMSA 1978) during the New Mexico State Government's fiscal year 2023.
+The Department throughout the 2023 fiscal year accommodated to the best of its ability the concerns, queries and interactions with the Native Peoples affiliated with New Mexico.
 The Department participated in both formal and informal interactions with several Nations, Tribes and Pueblos throughout the state and region.
-The Department, through its wildlife and fishery operations, came in contact with Native hunters and anglers, conducted government-to-government consultation with Nations, Tribes and Pueblos and participated in department and tribal collaboration on wildlife and fishery projects.
+The Department, through its wildlife and fisheries operations, came in contact with Native hunters and anglers; conducted government-to-government consultation with Nations, Tribes, and Pueblos; and participated in department and tribal collaboration on wildlife and fisheries projects.